J-W-CA/Health-Habit-Assistant/README.md

 # Health-assistant

-A simple habit forming app build for iPhone in Swift 5 (iOS 11+)
+A simple habit forming app build for iPhone in Swift 5 (iOS 11+) (This Project is designed to be used in China 4C Computer Competition)

 ## Main features
 - [x] set daily tasks